Key documents and publications

 Pharmaceutical Needs Assessment

 The 2018-2021 Pharmaceutical Needs Assessment (PNA) has been produced for both Derby City Council and Derbyshire County Council Health & Wellbeing Boards.
 The PNA is a statement of current pharmaceutical services provided in the local area.
 It assesses whether or not provision is satisfactory to meet the health, wellbeing and care needs of the local population, and makes recommendations where gaps are identified.
 PNAs must be used as the basis for determining market entry to a pharmaceutical list.
 At time of publication the 224 community pharmacies across Derby and Derbyshire represent a rate of 21 per 100,000 population across our area, and are considered to provide adequate pharmaceutical services based on need.
-For more information about your local pharmacy, including opening times and available services, please search the NHS Choices website.
+For more information about your local pharmacy, including opening times and available services, please search the NHS website.

 - PNA 2018 Supplementary Statement

 - PNA 2018-2021 Supplementary Statement 02